-As a psychology professor, photographer Allan Teger wanted to show how two realities could coexist through art, so in 1976, he stepped behind the camera and merged the nude body with landscapes to create his sensual and often humorous universe.
-We chatted with Teger on the difficulties of shooting nudes, how he handles criticism and why his work has very little to do with sex.
+Allan Teger was a psychology professor in 1976 when he stepped behind the camera and began to create a sensual and often humorous universe, showing the nude body as a kind of landscape.
+We chatted with Teger about the difficulties of shooting nudes, how he handles criticism and why his work has very little to do with sex.

 "Many of my images now begin the same way — by finding a small toy or miniature first, and finding a place on the body where I can use it to create a landscape.
 Sometimes the process works in reverse — I have an idea for a bodyscape and have to go in search of the perfect miniature to create the scene."